 The conversions to Xmp.photoshop.DateCreated and Xmp.xmp.CreateDate are complete.
 What is missing are the conversions to IPTC Date and IPTC Time.
 Those are separate keys, so the input datetime needs to be divided into date and time.

-#8 Updated by Alan Pater 8 months ago
+#8 Updated by Alan Pater over 2 years ago

 - Assignee deleted (